determined-ai/determined/docs/tutorials/detached-mode/simple-metrics-reporting.rst

  Step 2: Set Master Address and Execute Your Training Script
 *************************************************************

-#.
 Define the Determined master address:

 .. code:: bash

    export DET_MASTER=<DET_MASTER_IP:PORT>

-2. Run your training script:
+Run your training script:

 .. code:: bash

    python3 <my_training_script.py>

-3. Visualize the metrics!
-Navigate to ``<DET_MASTER_IP:PORT>`` in your web browser to see the trial.
+Visualize the metrics!
+Navigate to ``<DET_MASTER_IP:PORT>`` in your web browser to see the experiment.

 ************
  Next Steps
 ************

-You've now grasped the essence of simple metrics reporting in detached mode.
-This guide facilitated understanding detached mode, running trials, and visualizing metrics.
-Dive deeper into other features of Determined to maximize your model training efficiency!
+Now that you've grasped the essence of simple metrics reporting in detached mode, try more examples using detached mode or learn more about Determined by visiting the :ref:`tutorials
+<tutorials-index>`.